Euro zone lending grows after three years in the red

 This is a good signal for future price inflation, an important measure of economic health, as more money buoys spending.

-"The state bond-buying program is having an effect," said Christian Lips, an economist with NordLB.
+"The state bond-buying programme is having an effect," said Christian Lips, an economist with NordLB.

 (Writing by John O'Donnell; Editing by Toby Chopra)